Note: This video was made using an older version of the software.

 Note: This also has an entry called Sermon Documents that contains any sermons (prepared in Logos) you have preached on this passage.
 You can review these sermons in exactly the same way as described above.

 Accessing Sermon Archives from the Topic Guide

 The Topic Guide provides similar information about Sermons in your Sermon Archives but is linked to a specific topic.
-Again, you can open this Guide from either the Guides Menu or the Command Box.
+Again, you can open this Guide from either the Guides/Workflows Menu or the Command Box.
 Once you have done so, enter a topic of interest and choose from the various options:

 This populates the Guide with information relevant to the topic, including the Sermons Section.

 They won't all relate to the particular passage you're focusing on but they can provide helpful insights and further ideas on the topic.

 Another option is to use a standalone Sermon Guides section.
 This can be a very useful approach if you want to link a quick-look sermon capability into your study layout.

 Open the Guide section from the Guides/Workflows Menu, ensuring you select the one from the Bible Reference Guides area:

 Then add it to a Link Set with the Bible you are using for study: